To Lead is a Choice…the 4 ‘I’s of Thriving Leadership

 Some Tips:

 Invest in your team, encouraging growth through self-awareness, self-development, and self-determination.
-Creating opportunities for one’s team to develop their own skill, knowledge, and levels of mastery.
+Creating opportunities for one’s team to develop their skill, knowledge, and levels of mastery.

 Also give recognition, spotlighting individual performance.